Get fall to do with your kids

 Face masks and social distancing are required.

 All people in every school building will be required to wear face coverings and stay 6 feet apart from others.
 Disposable masks will be provided to whoever needs them.
+According to de Blasio, 4 million face masks will be distributed to NYC schools along with 210,000 safety signs to enforce social distancing.
 Carranza told parent leaders that students who refuse to wear masks in school, with the exception of those who can't wear them for health or developmental reasons, will be sent home and prohibited from in-person learning, reports Chalkbeat.

 The schools are severely limiting the number of students in the classroom at one time with the in-person learning models outlined above.
 Plus, the DOE is in talks with the diocese and archdiocese to use some of the former Catholic school buildings to give the public schools more room to spread out, according to de Blasio.